sukesh167/Cassandra-Pyspark/README.md

 # Cassandra-Pyspark
 Assignment done as part of a coursework

-The Dataset - supermarket.csv is loaded in cassandra and the data in csv is converted to a database table using the following code:-
+##The Dataset - supermarket.csv is loaded in cassandra and the data in csv is converted to a database table using the following code:-

-##Cassandra Code:
 #### Creating a keyspace 'dba' with columnfamily 'sprmkts', copying the csv le into the columnfamily

 ```